rehfeldchris/cmpe277/README.md

 - Search Photos
   - Use the menu in the actionbar to go to the search screen.
 The search works like a filter, so if you enter keywords, it will return a list of images which have at least one of the keywords somewhere in its data, or one of its comments.
   - Additionally, you can filter for images in proximity to a location.
 You can click images in the search result.

+Build Instructions:
+Note that there's 2 sub-projects in our git repo:
+1. android - our android app project/client
+2. server - our api server that the app interacts with

 Building the android app (require Android Studio)